Factors To Consider

 E. International Student Status

 It is extremely difficult, although not impossible, for international students (not U.S. citizens or permanent residents) to enter American medical schools.
 Most medical schools will not even consider their applications.
 International students who have extremely high MCATs and grade point averages and impressive extracurricular experiences may be accepted, but they will be ineligible to receive the standard financial aid package.
-In 2018, 97 first year places across the entire U.S. went to international students.
+In recent years, fewer than 300 first year places across the entire U.S. went to international students.